huseyin33/tool_requirement_celestia/README.md

 # tool_requirement_celestia
 To be able to use http://celestia-pfb-bloom.com/tool/ you have to run it.

-https://github.com/huseyin33/celestia-tool (User interface-you can use it on your `localhost` )
+https://github.com/huseyin33/celestia-tool (User interface-you can use it on your  `localhost` if you want )

 ## Warning!!!
 ### Make sure you have git in your server!